The studio will be closed for winter break from December 18th through January 2nd.

 Unfortunately, we only have enough plaster in the Belmont studio to manage the clay recycle process which means that students should not be laying out their own clay on the plaster.

 The Belmont studio does provide hand towels for students to use.
-Please keep in mind that sponges should be used to clean clay, and towels should be used to dry your hands when needed.
-When you're done with a hand towel, please clean it and hang it up on the towel rack.
+Please keep in mind that sponges should be used to clean up clay bits and slip spillage, while towels should be used only to dry your hands when needed.
+Caked clay in a towel is tough to get out.
+When you're done with a hand towel, please clean it thoroughly and hang it up on the towel rack.

 Each class in Watertown has a shelving unit for their class to share.
 Teachers are given the freedom to manage their shelves as they want.
 If space gets tight, a teacher may ask students not to store bisqueware on those shelves for example.
 In other instances, if there's plenty of space, teachers may allow students to even store their tools on these shelves.